Why Men Should do Pilates

 There are many reasons why Men Should do Pilates:

 Looks are important, but a stronger back, reduced back pain, spinal support, are some the benefits of Pilates training.
-First, lets talk about looks.
+Firstly, lets talk about looks.
 Having a six-pack looks great but only when you have a slim waistline to go with the six-pack.
 Strong obliques and deep transversus abdominis muscles provide you with that narrow waistline.
 Of course, diet and low body fat must be in place.
 The six pack forms when you train your superficial rectus abdominis muscle that runs up and down the abdomen, not the sides.
 However, overtraining this muscle might cause muscle imbalances and your deeper muscles may still remain weak.
-Pilates exercise still trains your superficial muscles so that you can enjoy the six-pack look, but classical
+Pilates exercise still trains your superficial muscles so that you can enjoy the six-pack look, but the strength comes from deep down your inner core.

-- Pilates preferentially recrtuits the deeper layers, so that you can strengthen from the deep core.
+- Pilates preferentially recruits the deeper layers of the abdominal muscles, so you strengthen from the deep core.
 This in turn this helps reduce the size of your waistline by giving you a corset-effect, as the fibres run horizontally and obliquely around your waist.
 Moreover, these deeper muscles help support your lower back and may help in reducing back pain.

 Often we forget about how important is to maintain your muscles at a functional length.
 Shortened muscles can often cause imbalances that lead to wear and tear in the wrong places.
 For example, shortened chest muscles, often overtrained in weight lifting or other sporting activities (pectorals major and minor), cause the shoulder blade (scapula) to go migrate forwards.
 As a result, the shoulder sets in the wrong position and will wear and tear the tendons of the rotator cuff much faster leading to shoulder pain and pathologies.

 Pilates exercises stretch your muscles actively.
-The classical technique does not hold positions, rather, you move through and lengthen your muscles with every repetition, thus preserving the tendons and ligament integrity.
+That is to say, classical Pilates exercises do not hold positions, rather, you move through and lengthen your muscles with every repetition.
+Thus, preserving the integrity of the tendons and ligaments.

+- Is your head on top of your shoulders?
+Head forward posture degenerates the joints of your neck, and let’s face it, it doesn’t look great.
+Spot check yourself throughout the day.
+If your head is forward and you slouch, you might want to join our Pilates classes.
+Most of us nowadays spend longer periods of time on front of a computer or over hunched our mobile phones.
+Postural fatigue is not a great look!
 A forward head posture means that your upper back muscles and neck front muscles are overstretched and weak, your back neck muscles are short and tight.
 Your lower back must bear more weight as the head weights 1/8 of our entire body weight.
 Over time, our neck joints degenerate, so as our lower back.
-A lot more energy is expended on a poor posture.
+Additionally, a lot more energy is expended on a poor posture.

 Pilates exercises definitely help strengthen your postural muscles and our contemporary method aims to restore the natural curves of your spine.

-You may take it for granted, but as we age, we lose body awareness and perception of where our bodies are in space.
-We age and often become clumsy and less agile.
+- You may take it for granted, but as we age, we lose body awareness and perception of where our bodies are in space.
+As a result of this lack of mobility we often become clumsy and less agile.

-Mindful movement.
+- Mindful movement is key to wellbeing.
 Pilates exercise uses a breath pattern for every movement, which encourages relaxation and mindfulness.
 But don’t be fooled, Pilates is a very athletic type of exercise.
 It was created by a man for athletes (gymnasts, boxers, etc) and dancers.
 Once you get into the advanced repertoire, the workout is definitely crazy hard.
 Not in a repetition, heavy-weights sort of way, but in a complex, concentration, control, coordination, muscular-connection sort of way.

 Conversely, Pilates it is a mind-body type of exercise, and you need to concentrate in every move and control every muscle of your body and move through breath.
 This makes Pilates a mindful movement-type of exercise, very different from the circuit-style training or gym training.
 Practicing Pilates leaves you with a sense of relaxation and energised for the next task in hand.
 Breathing deeply has been associated with stimulation the parasympathetic nervous system, which controls or deals with homeostasis and the body at rest and is responsible for the body’s “rest and digest” function.